 from their classes, they entered an eight week ‘hiatus’ period during which they were fully responsible for their own housing and food costs through no choice of their own.
 Students who re-enrolled for online courses in May received $3,300,

 which represents eight additional weeks of room and board budget allowances from their annual program cost of attendance.

 Students enrolled in the Culinary or Baking certificate programs experienced a significant disruption in their kitchen laboratory instruction.
 Due to the COVID-19 pandemic, students’ in-person laboratory classes were suspended

 on March 15.
 While every effort was made to substitute online didactic coursework, which lent itself more readily to using an online modality, students were not permitted to return to campus to complete their lab courses until the fall 2020

 semester.
 Students who re-enrolled in the fall were awarded a $2,000 CARES grant to assist them offsetting the costs of returning to campus for an additional period of time, during which they will complete their missing kitchen laboratory

-As of May 13, 2020, $855,269 in Emergency Grant funding has been allocated to support students who experience emergent financial needs.
-IUP students may apply for these funds via the Emergency Response Fund application, found online.
+As of May 13, 2020, $855,269 in Emergency Grant funding was allocated to support students who experienced emergent financial needs.
+IUP students applied for these funds via the Emergency Response Fund application, found online.